 - Escalating unresolved coordination issues to the design/construction lead

 In the building services industry, the way people create their models is ever changing.
 Suppliers from a wide range of areas such as mechanical plant, lighting, ductwork, fire suppression and many more are creating libraries with digital copies of their products which can be downloaded and inserted into a BIM model.
-The benefit of using these premade model objects include time saving, accuracy of model and the supplies product information which can be contained within the object.
+The benefit of using these premade model objects includes time-saving, accuracy of the model and the supplies product information which can be contained within the object.

-Communication is in essence one of the most important elements of the construction process.
+Communication is, in essence, one of the most important elements of the construction process.
 Using BIM allows increased understanding for everyone involved with a shared information platform.
-Documentation quality is increased, there are more accurate images and by using BIM there is no need to outsource work to create 3D images.
-These images increase the awareness and understanding at design phase for all parties and supports decision making, functionality and costs at the design phase rather than rework arising at the more costly construction phase.
+Documentation quality is increased, there are more accurate images and by using BIM, there is no need to outsource work to create 3D images.
+These images increase the awareness and understanding of the design phase for all parties and support decision making, functionality and costs at the design phase rather than rework arising at the more costly construction phase.

-It is important to note, that although BIM allows team members to identify coordination problems in the model before they appear on site, unless the right people are made aware of these issues the problem will go unresolved.
-Interface managers from each discipline must be identified at the outset of the project and it is their responsibly to raise these issues at coordination meetings.
+It is important to note, that although BIM allows team members to identify coordination problems in the model before they appear on site unless the right people are made aware of these issues, the problem will go unresolved.
+Interface managers from each discipline must be identified at the outset of the project and it is their responsibility to raise these issues at coordination meetings.

 A practical example of this would be when you create a builders works in a model for a flat pack duct passing through a fire compartment wall.
-In a traditional CAD job the person creating the builders works drawing would mark on his drawing which builders works requires fire protection by means of colour or a schedule.
+In a traditional CAD job, the person creating the builders works drawing would mark on his drawing which builders works require fire protection by means of colour or a schedule.

 Using BIM we host this information in the model element representing the builders works.
-This information is dynamic so if the architectural model in updated to change the wall from fire compartment to standard partition then the builders works automatically appears in the model as non-fire rated.
+This information is dynamic, so if the architectural model is updated to change the wall from fire compartment to standard partition, then the builders works automatically appear in the model as non-fire rated.

 Another critical aspect of information management in a model is determining what information would be useful to a facilities management company during the operational phase of the project

-EDC have experience in implementing Level 2 BIM data management schemes on a range of different sized projects and can help ensure you have a successful and efficient BIM project lifecycle from Design through to Handover and Closeout.
+EDC has experience in implementing Level 2 BIM data management schemes on a range of different sized projects and can help ensure you have a successful and efficient BIM project life cycle from Design through to Handover and Closeout.